 Best all-in-one: Ritual Essential for Men Multivitamin 18+

 - Form: capsules

 - Main ingredients: vitamins A, D, and K2, omega-3, magnesium, zinc

 Ritual Essential for Men Multivitamin 18+ contains 8 micrograms (mcg) of vitamin B12, and folate, magnesium, zinc, boron, omega-3 docosahexaenoic acid (DHA), and vitamins A, D3, E, and K.

 It is also vegan and contains no gluten, major allergens, or genetically modified organisms (GMOs).

-This product is best for men aged 18–50.
+This product is best for men ages 18–50.

 Each bottle contains 60 delayed-release capsules.
 Ritual claims they dissolve in the less sensitive areas of the gut and are easy on an empty stomach.

 - The vitamins are easy to swallow, making them suitable for people who may feel uncomfortable swallowing tablets.

 - They are suitable for persons who are vegan or follow a gluten-free diet.